anthony2025/react-mxmaps/README.md

 ## License
 <div id='license'/>

-This project is dedicated to the public domain, with a CC0 license.
+The project is dedicated to the public domain, with a CC0 license.
 The libraries used are property of their respective authors.

 Google wants us to show their logo whenever their api's are used.
 Because we just used them all, here it is in all its glory.